philipp-baumann/yamsys-soilspec-publication-old/README.md

 created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.

-This manuscript builds upon the [`simplerspec`](https://github.com/philipp-baumann/simplerspec) R package, a framework that aims to streamline data processing and modeling for infrared diffuse reflectance spectroscopy applications.
+The spectroscopic model library presented in this manuscript builds upon the [`simplerspec`](https://github.com/philipp-baumann/simplerspec) R package, a framework that aims to streamline data processing and modeling for infrared diffuse reflectance spectroscopy applications.